material-components/material-components-ios/components/ActivityIndicator/README.md

 activityIndicator.progress = 0.5;
 [view addSubview:activityIndicator];

-// Show the indicator
+// To make the activity indicator appear:
 [activityIndicator startAnimating];

-// Hide the indicator
+// To make the activity indicator disappear:
 [activityIndicator stopAnimating];
 ```
 <!--</div>-->

+### Theming

-### How to theme an activity indicator
+You can theme an activity indicator with your app's color scheme using the ColorThemer extension.

 You must first add the Color Themer extension to your project: